p2000t/M2000/README.md

     ```
     sudo dnf install allegro5*
     ```
-* Go into the src directory and run make
+* Go into the M2000 directory and run make
   ```
-  cd src
+  cd M2000
   make
   ```
-  The resulting `M2000` executable will be available in the root folder.
+  The resulting `M2000` executable will be available in the M2000 folder.

 ### macOS
 * Make sure you have `brew` installed before you install the Allegro 5 libs:
   ```
   brew install allegro
   ```
-* Go into the src directory and run make
+* Go into the M2000 directory and run make
   ```
-  cd src
+  cd M2000
   make
   ```
-  The resulting `M2000` executable will be available in the root folder. \
+  The resulting `M2000` executable will be available in the M2000 folder. \
   Tested for macOS 10.13 (High Sierra).

 ### Windows